Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 ### Introduction

 Welcome to Vegan Bliss, your ultimate destination for embracing a healthier and greener lifestyle through delicious plant-based recipes and insightful tips on vegan living.
 Explore our curated collection of vegan recipes, learn about the health benefits of a vegan diet, and join our vibrant community dedicated to making a positive impact on the planet.
-We believe that veganism is not just a diet but a lifestyle that fosters compassion, health, and environmental stewardship.

 ## User Experience (UX)